hdr services

 What is Peripheral Arterial Disease (PAD)?

 Peripheral arterial disease, also known as PAD, is a narrowing of the arteries in the legs, stomach, arms and head.
 It is caused by atherosclerosis, which also causes coronary artery disease.
 Atherosclerosis is commonly called “hardening of the arteries.”
 This condition is caused by fatty buildup (plaque) in the inner walls of the arteries and causes the arteries to become narrowed or blocked.
-PAD affects an estimated 18 million people in the United States, including up to 20 percent of people over age 60.
+PAD affects an estimated 18 million people in the United States, including up to 20% of people over age 60.
 Men and women are affected equally.
 PAD can occur in any blood vessel but is most common in the legs.

 Signs and Symptoms of PAD